also available in 2018

 In addition, to these subject specific skills and knowledge, students will gain an appreciation for how mathematics can be used to model the real-world; improve their written and oral communication skills; and develop their critical thinking.

-This module is an introduction to smooth curves and surfaces in three-dimensional space.
-You’ll encounter various geometrical properties of these objects, such as length, area, torsion and curvature, and will have the opportunity to explore the meaning of these quantities.
-You’ll use a variety of examples to calculate their values, and will use them to apply techniques from calculus and linear algebra.
+The topic of smooth curves and surfaces in three-dimensional space is introduced.
+The various geometrical properties of these objects, such as length, area, torsion and curvature, will be explored and students will have the opportunity to discover the meaning of these quantities.
+They will then use a variety of examples to calculate these values, and will use those values to apply techniques from calculus and linear algebra.

 The study of graphs - mathematical objects used to model pairwise relations between objects - is a cornerstone of discrete mathematics.
 As a result, students will develop an appreciation for a range of discrete mathematical techniques while undertaking this module.